Integrating Analytic SQL¶

 Parameters:

-- asql_query (str): ASQL query string.
+- sql (str): ASQL query string.
 Can contain multiple queries separated by semicolons.

-- dialect (str, optional): Target SQL dialect.
+- write (str, optional): Target SQL dialect.
+Default: "duckdb".
 Supported dialects include:

 - postgres / postgresql